 For example, you might have coached a sports team, or been involved in training volunteers.

-Even extensive periods of travel can offer demonstrable proof of a vital skill or capability.
+Even extensive travel periods can offer proof of a vital skill or capability.
 Other skills that are commonly derived from extracurricular activities include:

 Let me go through each section of your resume and explain what you need to do.